Quantum computational chemistry: Quantum computational chemistry mappings

 \section{Quantum computational chemistry mappings}

-In this section, we describe the techniques developed to enable quantum computers to solve problems in chemistry.
-In Sec.~\ref{Subsec:1stencoding} and Sec.~\ref{Subsec:2ndencoding} we introduce the methods of encoding fermions into qubits, which maps the chemistry problem onto a quantum computer.
-We then describe methods which take advantage of symmetries to reduce the number of qubits required, in Sec.~\ref{Subsec:reduction}.
+In this section, we describe the techniques developed to enable quantum computers to represent problems in chemistry.
+In Sec.~\ref{Subsec:1stencoding} and Sec.~\ref{Subsec:2ndencoding} we introduce methods for encoding fermions into qubits (both in first and second quantisation).
+We then describe methods which utilise knowledge of the structure of chemistry problems to reduce the resources required, in Sec.~\ref{Subsec:reduction}.
+As discussed in Sec.~\ref{Subsec:quantization} the distinguishing feature between first and second quantised methods is whether antisymmetry is enforced in the wavefunction directly (first quantised), or in the behaviour of the operators which act on the wavefunction (second quantised).
+As in the previous section, we consider a system with $M$ spin-orbitals (when discussing basis set approaches) and $N$ electrons.
+We summarise the number of qubits required to store the wavefunction in each of the representations in Table~\ref{Quantizationtable}.

+In order to make the mappings more clear, we show how the wavefunction would look under each mapping for a fictitious system.
+When considering a basis set mapping of this system, we consider spin-orbitals $\ket{A_\uparrow}$, $\ket{A_\downarrow}$, $\ket{B_\uparrow}$, $\ket{B_\downarrow}$.
+We are free to arbitrarily define the Hartree-Fock state of our fictitious system, and choose it to be both electrons in the $\ket{A}$ orbital.
+We are interested in the wavefunction when the $z$ component of the spin is zero.
+When considering a grid based approach, for the sake of simplicity we consider spinless electrons on a 1D grid.
+The two single particle wavefunctions considered are approximately `n' shaped (see Eq.~\eqref{gridbasedex1}) and `u' shaped (see Eq.~\eqref{gridbasedex2}).